damianhakert/damianhakert.github.io/source/posts/2016-10-18-getting-started-with-gitlab-workflow-issues-and-merge-requests.html.md

 It can also be labeled and added to a [milestone](#milestones) to facilitate organization and prioritization.

-Merge requests can also be created from the UI, by editing a new file and committing to a new branch.
+When you add or edit a file and commit to a new branch from the UI instead of from the command line, it's also easy to create a new merge requests.
 Just mark the checkbox "start a new merge request with these changes" and GitLab will automatically create a new MR once you commit your changes.

+**Note:** It's important to add the issue closing pattern to your MR in order to be able to track the process with [GitLab Cycle Analytics](#feedback).
+It will track the "code" stage, which measures the time between pushing a first commit and creating a merge request related to that commit.
+{: .note .alert .alert-success}

 ### WIP MR